 Any guesses to what the problem was with logging without a structure or format?
 I couldn’t spot the patterns or pick out trouble areas in my day.

-With mySugr Companion we intend to change all of that.
+With mySugr Logbook we intend to change all of that.

 Patterns are super easy to spot, which makes my doctor happy, and the information is immediately useful to me, which is perhaps even more important.

 With one quick glance I get a powerful overview of my day and week.

 I can also search my records for any number of tags, keywords, or locations.
 Fredrik shared a great example of this recently when he appeared on DSMA Live.

 “he told the story of ordering a meal where he wasn’t sure about his carb estimate.
 He searched for a similar meal in mySugr and found one from 1.5 years ago.
 He saw what he estimated, how much insulin he took, and what his blood sugars did afterward.
 From that record, he saw that he drastically underestimated the carbs last time, which left him running high after the meal.
 Being able to see this information so quickly and easily helped him adjust his insulin dose for this meal.”

 Having the information readily available helped Fredrik make a better decision and avoid an afternoon of high blood sugars.
 Would I have been able to find that entry in a paper logbook (or another app) from years ago?